gohugoio/hugo/content/en/showcase/arolla-cocoon/index.md

 ---

-Swiss [Arolla campsite](https://www.camping-arolla.com) runs the highest campsite in Europe and I'm completely re-doing their actuel Website with Hugo.
+Swiss [Arolla campsite](https://www.camping-arolla.com) runs the highest campsite in Europe and I'm completely re-doing their actual Website with Hugo.

 But they just launch a brand new offer (luxury tents with bed and fire oven), and we couldn't wait for the proper new website for having this promoted: we needed the website up and running within 24h!